Medical Cannabis Shows Promise in Reducing Opioid Misuse, Finds New Review

 Medical cannabis: a positive but “weak to moderate” effect on opioid use

-The researchers, from the Rush University Medical Center in Chicago, IL, conducted with the search terms “opioid,” “cannabis,” “cannabinoid,” and “marijuana” across an extensive library of scientific articles published between 2010 and 2018.
+The researchers, from the Rush University Medical Center in Chicago, IL, conducted a literature review and meta-analysis with the search terms “opioid,” “cannabis,” “cannabinoid,” and “marijuana” across an extensive library of scientific articles published between 2010 and 2018.

 Their search provided 30 relevant studies, seven of which provided all the information needed to study any link between cannabis legalization and opioid misuse.
 Of these seven studies, five showed links between medical cannabis use and the mitigation of opioid abuse.

 These five studies had several positive findings; there was a 29 percent reduction in opioid overdoses in states with legal medical cannabis and a 44-64 percent reduction in opioid use among chronic pain patients.